 It’s hard to stand up for yourself if you do not know what your boundaries are.
 Once you know what your boundaries are, you’ll know exactly when it’s time to say something.
 Start by asking yourself these questions: “What frustrates me?”
 “What causes me stress?”
 “Who makes me anxious?”
 “What things do I regret doing?”.

 The answers to these questions serve as clues to where you need to set boundaries.
 For instance, does it frustrate you that you always bail out your co-worker?
-Does it make you anxious talking to certain family members because you know they will ask you for a favor?
-If so, create a boundary that you will no longer stay after work?
-Or create a boundary that you will not loan family money anymore.
+Does it make you anxious to talk to certain family members because you know they will ask you for a favor?
+If so, create a boundary where you will no longer stay after work, or create a boundary where you will not loan family money anymore.
 These are examples but be specific with your boundaries and write them out.
 Then decide that you will not let anyone cross them.

 2. Remind Yourself You Deserve Respect

 Many people let others run all over them because they lack self-respect and struggle with self-worth.
 It will not matter how many boundaries you set or how clear you are with them if you do not have enough self-respect to keep others from crossing them.
 You are no less important than anyone else.
 You deserve the same respect that you give.
 Build your self-worth and self-respect, and stand up for yourself by learning to appreciate and accept who you are.
 Self-acceptance is the key to self-worth and self-respect.